nikolauska/subarray_sum/README.md

 ## Setup

 1. Make sure you have Elixir installed.
 If not, follow the instructions on the [official website](https://elixir-lang.org/install.html).
+2. Make sure you have Rust installed.
+If not, follow the instructions on the [official website](https://www.rust-lang.org/tools/install).
-2. Run `mix deps.get` to install dependencies.
+3. Run `mix deps.get` to install dependencies.

 ## Running the tests